Update: There is now a nuget package that will take care of wiring this up automatically see: NuGet Gallery | MiniProfiler.MVC3 2.0.2

 There are plenty of resources on this online, see the Stack Overflow mini profiler tag and countless other blog posts.

-Matt Watson over 8 years ago
+Matt Watson about 9 years ago

 Matt Watson